 With the ‘transition period’ now concluded, The UK is no longer a member of the EU.
 Many of you will have concerns about the impact of this change, but together with our partners in the sector and Universities UK, we have been doing a significant amount of work to prepare for Brexit and we are confident that we are well-prepared.

-As the country prepares to leave the EU, we will endeavour to keep you as up-to-date as possible on any changes that may affect you.
+As we adapt to the new environment we will endeavour to keep you as up-to-date as possible on any changes that may affect you.

 You can also contact our Admissions Team email@example.com or +44(0)151 794 3030.

-The University of Liverpool will continue its positive relationships with its European university exchange partners.
-Even if the UK does not participate in Erasmus in the longer-term, we are committed to sending our students on exchange to our EU partners, and to welcoming students from those partners to our campus for periods of exchange.
+The University will continue positive relationships with our European university exchange partners.
+We are committed to sending our students on exchange to our EU partners, and to welcoming students from those partners to our campus for periods of exchange.

-Students from our Erasmus partner universities interested in coming to Liverpool in 2019/20
+Students from our partner universities interested in coming to Liverpool

-We look forward to continuing to host students from our EU partner universities on our campus after leaving the EU.
-Students from our Erasmus partners who are interested in coming to Liverpool during the 2019/20 academic year should contact the International Office at their home university in the first instance.
+We look forward to continuing to host students from our international partner universities on our campus after leaving the EU.
+Students from our partner universities who are interested in coming to Liverpool should contact the International Office at their home university in the first instance.